Norman Finkelstein: Academic career

+Writings

-Beginning with his doctoral thesis at Princeton, Finkelstein's writings have been controversial.
-He has described himself as a "forensic" scholar who has worked to demystify what he considers pseudo-scholarly arguments.
-He has written scathing academic reviews of several prominent writers and scholars he accuses of misrepresenting facts in order to defend Israel's policies and practices.
-His writings have dealt with politically charged topics such as Zionism, the demographic history of Palestine and his allegations of the existence of a "Holocaust industry" that exploits the memory of the Holocaust to further Israeli and financial interests.
+Finkelstein has described himself as a "forensic" scholar who has worked to demystify what he considers pseudo-scholarly arguments.
+He has written scathing academic reviews of several prominent writers and scholars who he says misrepresent facts in order to defend Israel's policies and practices.
+His writings have dealt with politically charged topics such as Zionism, the demographic history of Palestine, and his allegations of the existence of a "Holocaust industry" that exploits the memory of the Holocaust to further Israeli political interests.
 He has also described himself as "an old-fashioned communist", in the sense that he "see[s] no value whatsoever in states."

-Finkelstein's work has been praised by scholars such as Raul Hilberg, Avi Shlaim, and Noam Chomsky, and his advocates and detractors have remarked on his polemical style.
+Finkelstein's work has been praised by scholars such as Noam Chomsky, the political scientist Raul Hilberg, and historian Avi Shlaim, and his advocates and detractors have remarked on his polemical style.